volodymyrhudyma/blog/content/blog/2020-07-27-my-way-of-looking-for-the-perfect-react-app-architecture.md

 I no longer spend as much time selecting the perfect design methodology as I did even a few months ago.

-Requirements change and there is a great chance that the "perfect" architecture will be rewritten/refactored/improved for the "better" one, and this process is constant.
+Requirements change and there is a great chance that the "perfect" architecture will be rewritten/refactored/improved for the "better" one, and this is a never-ending story.

 Start with the simplest directory structure you think is appropriate, create your components, deliver new functionality, keep the customer happy, but do not spend too much time thinking about the potential architecture problems you will most likely never face.